saa-ts-dacs/dacs/part_I/chapter_7/1_notes.md

 Upon arrival in the Library of Congress, the Gifford Pinchot Papers were placed in manuscript containers, with a descriptive container listing providing the only access to the collection.
 Substantial portions of the papers were reorganized in 1973 into a more coherent arrangement, and new series were created to bring similar material together.

-In 1989 the Library of Congress, in conjunction with the United States Forest Service, undertook a cooperative project to organize and describe those portions of the Pinchot Papers that concerned the early period of the conservation movement and the first five years of the Forest Service from 1890 to 1910\.
-Selected records and files were rearranged to document Pinchot’s contribution to the founding of the conservation movement.
+In 1989 the Library of Congress, in conjunction with the United States Forest Service, undertook a cooperative project to organize and describe those portions of the Pinchot Papers that concerned the early period of the conservation movement and the first five years of the Forest Service from 1890 to 1910.
+Selected records and files were rearranged to document Pinchot's contribution to the founding of the conservation movement.
 Due to the interfiling, transposition, and removal of material that resulted from this reorganization, gaps occurred in the former sequence of arrangement of the manuscript containers.
-These gaps are identified in the container list by the statement “removed from collection.”
+These gaps are identified in the container list by the statement "removed from collection."
 Final processing of this segment of the Pinchot Papers was completed in 1991.

-In addition to the rearrangement of a portion of the collection between 1989 and 1991, new material was appended in 1985 and 1998\.
+In addition to the rearrangement of a portion of the collection between 1989 and 1991, new material was appended in 1985 and 1998.
 Other revisions were made in 2007, and the finding aid was revised again in 2011.

 _Processing information for the_ Gifford Pinchot papers, Library of Congress